Causes of Hair Loss

 Commonly, the hair at the sides of the front of the scalp are affected first and subsequently the crown of the head.

-The following classification shows the stages of Androgenetic Alopecia with 1 being the earliest stage and 7 the most severe stage.
+The following Norwood Classification shows the stages of Androgenetic Alopecia with 1 being the earliest stage and 7 the most severe stage.

 There are now many effective treatments aimed at halting further progression of hair loss, and by thickening and stimulating more hair growth.